ADGEfficiency/adgefficiency.github.io/_posts/2017-04-30-machine-learning-in-energy-part-one.md

 **Lee Sedol playing against AlphaGo in an eventual 4-1 loss**

+In contrast, most of AlphaGo's intelligence originated from self play.
 In 2016 Alphabet's AlphaGo defeated Go legend Lee Sedol 4-1.

-AlphaGo was not given any information about Go stragety from its programmers.
-Alpha Go used reinforcement learning to learn from its own actions and experience.
+The original AlphaGo first learnt from human expert moves before learning from self play.
+A later iteration of the algorithm known as AlphaGo Zero learnt *tabula rasa* - with no human input.

 **Machine learning allowed AlphaGo to learn on it's own, and become better than any human will ever be at the game of Go**.
 AlphaGo learnt to play go by being fed the board positions in their raw form.
 This ability to learn from the raw structure of the world is fundamental to modern machine learning.

-In the case of both chess and Go, the rise of the machines has lead to an increase in our own ability to play these games.

 ## seeing the structure of our world